A graduate education is a significant investment. We are pleased to offer scholarships and other resources to MHI students.

 Created by three U-M School of Information graduates, Nancy A. Bliss, Kenlee Ray and Maureen M. Moore, this scholarship is the first to be created by individuals for the Health Informatics program.
 It is named in memory of Evan Bliss, who worked for the Henry Jackson Foundation in health data collection and analysis on HIV/AIDS treatments in various projects in Africa and Eastern Europe.

-2. All MHI matching funds will be applied towards student tuition expenses within the two-year (four-semester) MHI program.
-Note that MHI matching funds apply to scholarship awards only, not to tuition support provided via employee benefit programs or government sponsored tuition payment programs.
+Note that program matching funds apply to scholarship awards only, not to tuition support provided via employee benefit programs or government sponsored tuition payment programs.

 You are encouraged to seek additional funding from external scholarships.
 For more sources, please visit the U-M Office of Financial Aid index of scholarship search tools.
 Below, we list two organizations who offer scholarships specifically for MHI students.